pinot-contrib/pinot-docs/operators/operating-pinot/upgrading-pinot-cluster.md

 This can be a commit hash, or a release tag (such as `release-0.7.1`).
 You can obtain the commit hash from the controller URI `/version`.

-### Determine the version of pinot that you wish to upgrade to
+### Decide the version of Pinot you want to upgrade to

 This can be a tag or a commit hash.